compomics/ms2pip/README.md

 The *spec_id* column is a unique identifier for each peptide that will be used in the TITLE field of the predicted MS2 `.mgf` file.
 The `modifications` column is a string that lists the PTMs in the peptide.
-Each PTM is written as `A|B` where A is the location of the PTM in the peptide (the first amino acid has location 1, location 0 is for n-term modificatios, while -1 is used for c-term modifications) and B is a string that represent the PTM and is defined in a configfile supplied with the `-c` command line argument.
+Each PTM is written as `A|B` where A is the location of the PTM in the peptide (the first amino acid has location 1, location 0 is used for n-term modificatios, while -1 is used for c-term modifications) and B is a string that represent the PTM as defined in the configfile (`-c` command line argument).
-This file contains one line `ptm=X,Y,Z` for each internal PTM where X is a string that represents the PTM, Y is the difference in Da associated with the PTM and Z is the amino acid that is modified by the PTM.
-N-terminal modifications are specified as `nterm=X,Y` where X is gain a string that represents the PTM, Y is again the difference in Da associated with the PTM.
-Similarly, c-terminal modifications are specified as `cterm=X,Y` where X is gain a string that represents the PTM, Y is again the difference in Da associated with the PTM.
 Multiple PTMs in the `modifications` column are concatenated with '|'.
 As an example, suppose the configfile contains the line